 ANIMAL TRAPPING INFORMATION

 Trapping "furbearing animals" and "non-furbearing animals" regulations are strictly enforced year-long in Forest Lands.
-For regulations and further informational resources click here.

 CAMPGROUNDS and RENTAL CABINS

 The opening of the campgrounds and rental cabins across the Bridger-Teton can be delayed due to weather conditions.
 Due to the unpredictable nature of the weather, visitors may encounter delayed openings or early closings at the begining or end of the season.
-Please check with the Forest if you are making early season or late fall travel plans for the latest information.
+You can check with the Forest if you are making early season or late fall travel plans for the latest information.
 307-739-5500

 Annually, the Bridger-Teton provides fall color information that visitors can see throughout the area.
 Colors change annually on the Bridger-Teton from the first of September through the first of November.